 Working With a Proven Attorney

 Recovering from injuries can be tough enough.
 Filing a personal injury claim and/or lawsuit alone can make things even more difficult.
-The professionals at the offices of Jerome O. Fjeld, PLLC are here to help you throughout the entire process.
+The accident attorneys at the offices of Jerome O. Fjeld, PLLC are here to help you throughout the entire process.
 We help our clients to file court documents, attend appointments, negotiate with insurance companies, interview witnesses, etc. Give us a call to schedule your free initial consultation today.